Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

   The second and third callbacks allow direct manipulation of the `DebugWindow` and any `DebugWindowTabPage` controls as they are created.
 Use these for advanced configuration of the UI such as adding controls.

-* Via IConfiguration (AppSettings, Command-line, etc.)
+* Via `IConfiguration` pipeline (AppSettings, Command-line, Environment Variables, etc.):

   The `DebugWindowLoggerOptions` object will bind to the `DebugWindow` logging configuration section: